fasoeu/yamailer/readme.md

 Simple `nodemailer` wrapper.
 See `./test` folder for examples.

-Accepted options are the same ones accepted by `nodemailer`
+Accepted options are the same ones accepted by `nodemailer`.

 ## Install
 `npm install yamailer`